Gösta Lundell

-Gösta Lundell (born 14 October 1934) is a Swedish former footballer who played as a midfielder, best known for representing Hammarby IF.
+Gösta Lundell (14 October 1934 – 27 February 2024) was a Swedish footballer who played as a midfielder, best known for representing Hammarby IF.

 A full international between 1962 and 1963, he won 7 caps for the Sweden national team.

 Club career

 Lundell was born in Stockholm and started to play football with local club IF Ulvarna in the Swedish lower divisions.

 On 14 May 1955, Lundell made his senior debut for Hammarby IF in Allsvenskan, Sweden's top tier, scoring one goal in a 2–5 home loss against GAIS.

 He broke into the side as a regular starter in 1957, in a season where Hammarby got relegated to Division 2, and soon became known as a technically gifted playmaker in the midfield position.

 In 1957–58, Lundell helped the club to win a promotion back to Allsvenskan; the team scored an impressive 117 goals in 33 fixtures throughout the season.
 He played a major part in establishing Hammarby in the top tier during the next four seasons.

 Lundell decided to retire from football due to injuries at the end of 1965, aged 31, playing his last game for Hammarby on 24 October in a 2–4 home loss against IFK Norrköping.
 In total, he made 167 league appearances for the club, scoring 3 goals.